boschsensortec/Bosch-BSEC2-Library/README.md

 ### 1. Install the latest Arduino IDE

-As of this publication, the latest Arduino IDE 1.8.16 can be downloaded from this [link](https://www.arduino.cc/download_handler.php)
+As of this publication, the latest Arduino IDE 1.8.19 can be downloaded from this [link](https://www.arduino.cc/en/software)

-### 2. Install the BSEC library
+### 2. Install the BSEC2 library and BME68x Library

-Download this library as a zip and import it into the Arduino IDE.
+Download [Bosch_BSEC2_Library](https://github.com/BoschSensortec/Bosch-BSEC2-Library) and [Bosch_BME68x_Library](https://github.com/BoschSensortec/Bosch-BME68x-Library) (this library is a dependency to the BSEC2 library) as a zip and import it into the Arduino IDE.
 Refer to [this](https://www.arduino.cc/en/Guide/Libraries) guide on how to import libraries.

 ### 3. Install esp32 Board package in the Arduino IDE